CodeYourFuture/syllabus-archive/html-css/lesson1.md

 ## Homework

-1. (Est. 2-3 hours) Create a new webpage (`.html`) on a subject that you're interested in.
-The page should not use any framework like Bootstrap and it should include the following elements:
-  - A linked `.css` file applies a consistent color scheme to links and text on your page.
-  - A page header with a title and description for the site.
-  - An articles section with three articles, each including a title, summary and a link.
-  - Proper use of the semantic HTML tags we discussed.
-  - Research the `:first-child` pseudo-class and use it to style the first article so that it stands out from the others.

-2. **Optional** (Est. 1 hour) Read about [advanced CSS selectors](http://learn.shayhowe.com/advanced-html-css/complex-selectors/) and then practice by playing this [CSS selector game](https://flukeout.github.io/).
+1. (Est. 2 hours) Read about [advanced CSS selectors](http://learn.shayhowe.com/advanced-html-css/complex-selectors/) and then practice by playing this [CSS selector game](https://flukeout.github.io/).
 It gets hard at the end, but try your best!

+2. Fork this repo and follow the instructions on the README - https://github.com/Code-Your-Future/html-css-project

+(If you need help with Forking - then refer back to [this tutorial](https://help.github.com/articles/fork-a-repo/))

 ## Prepare for the next class
-3. (Est. 5-6 hours) Complete the first three lessons in this course on [Responsive Web Design Fundamentals](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893).
+3. (Est. 4-5 hours) Complete the first three lessons in this course on [Responsive Web Design Fundamentals](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893).
 You should complete **Why Responsive?**, **Starting Small** and **Building Up**. *Don't worry if you don't have a phone you can use for Remote Debugging.
 You can use the browser's Device Emulation instead.*